digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/extend-frontend.rst

 Next, write the mutation hook in ``/app/frontend/src/hooks/mutations``.

 Mutation hooks differ from query hooks in that they connect directly to frontend JSON API endpoints.
-This mutation updates the Daml ledger via interaction with the RejectWithReason choice created in Model.daml.
+This mutation updates the Daml ledger via interaction with the ``RejectWithReason`` choice created in ``Model.daml``.

 *useRejectWithReason.ts*